awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/4_Data_Collection_Cloud_Formation_Modules.md

-1. Open your main file and in the **Resource** section copy and past stacks from below.
+1. Open your **main.yaml** file that you downloaded at the start and in the **Resource** section copy and past stacks from below.

-2. In your Cost Account under CloudFormation select your **OptimizationDataCollectionStack** and click update stack.
+2. In your Cost Account under CloudFormation select your **OptimizationDataCollectionStack**

+3. click **Update**

-3. Choose **Template is ready** and **Upload a template file** and upload the updated main.yaml file.
-Click **Next** and continue through to deployment.
+4. Choose **Replace current template** and **Upload a template file** and upload the updated main.yaml file.
+Click **Next** and continue through to deployment same as you did before.

-4. If needed add the IAM Policy needed to the Management Role crated in section 2 buy adding a new policy section to the Management CloudFormation.
+5. If needed add the IAM Policy needed to the Management Role crated in section 2 buy adding a new policy section to the Management CloudFormation.